DeadCodeGames/DeadForgeExternalData/DeadForgeAssets/articles/deadforge-v2-beta-release-2-patch-1-langpack-1/content.md

 ---

-_P.S. - If you're fluent in German and want to save us from having "<1%" completion, please consider helping out on Crowdin! 🇩🇪_
+_P.S. - If you're fluent in German and want to save us from having even less than 1% language completion, please consider helping out on Crowdin! 🇩🇪_